open-mmlab/mmselfsup/docs/en/user_guides/visualization.md

     type='SelfSupVisualizer', vis_backends=vis_backends, name='visualizer')
 ```

-Note that when multiple visualization storage backends exist for `vis_backends`, only `WandbVisBackend` is valid.
-Because the data drawn by `WandbVisBackend` is not compatible with the `LocalVisBackend`.
+Note that when multiple visualization backends exist for `vis_backends`, only `WandbVisBackend` is valid.

 ## Customize Visualization